 Cloud and Digital Transformation

-With businesses rapidly moving to the cloud and adapting to remote work, their digital infrastructure—and the attack surfaces they need to protect—have grown exponentially.
+As companies quickly move to the cloud and shift towards remote work, their digital infrastructure, as well as the attack surfaces they must protect, have increased exponentially.

 Cybersecurity Goes C-Suite

-Cybersecurity is no longer just an IT concern.
-Boardrooms and C-suite executives are now recognizing cybersecurity as a critical business function.
+It is no longer merely an IT matter.
+Boardroom and C-suite leaders are now realizing that cybersecurity is a business imperative.

-The cybersecurity industry boom is more than just hype—it’s backed by billions in capital.
-From venture capital to public markets, money is chasing innovation, growth, and long-term security needs.
+The cybersecurity growth boom is more than a bubble—it’s underwritten by billions of dollars of capital.
+From venture to public markets, capital is pursuing growth, innovation, and long-term security requirements.

 Here’s what the latest cybersecurity market insights are telling us: